tdevopsschool/3-CICD/README.md

 ## Homework 3-2
 *[#homework]() [#cicd3-2]()*
-1. Remove dind solution and use Kaniko instead.
+1. Add dockerization jobs with Kaniko in dockerization stage.
-2. Send screenshots of using Kaniko in **gitlab-ci.yml** with homework's hashtags.
+2. Send screenshots with all dockerization jobs (dind and Kaniko) in **gitlab-ci.yml** with homework's hashtags.
+3. Remove DIND dockerization and keep Kaniko as best practice.

 ### Links 3-2
 - [Kaniko docs](https://github.com/GoogleContainerTools/kaniko)